lindseytummond/trainScheduler/README.md

 ### Instructions:

-1. Make sure that your app suits this below specs:
+1. App follows below specs:

-    * When adding trains, administrators should be able to submit the following:
+   * When adding trains, users are able to submit the following:

         * Train Name